sarshiya/Mammalian-Cardiac-Regeneration-RNA-Seq-Analysis-/README.md

 This section walks through each `.Rmd` file from the perspective of an analyst performing the work.

 ### `RNAseq-analysis-file.snake`
-This file is the engine of the analysis — a streamlined and modular Snakemake pipeline that merges the logic and steps from Weeks 1 to 3.
+This file is the engine of the analysis — a streamlined and modular Snakemake pipeline that merges the logic and steps.
 It handles quality trimming, alignment to the reference genome, generation of BAM files, and read quantification.
 It was designed for flexibility and reproducibility, with wildcard rules and proper input/output handling.

 ---